Boz Boorer: Morrissey

 Boorer, along with guitarist Alain Whyte, joined Morrissey in 1991 when the singer assembled a new band tour in promotion of his album Kill Uncle.
 With Whyte, he is credited with successfully synthesizing jangle pop and American rockabilly to create a new sound for Morrissey that helped to revitalize his career.
-Since 1991, Boorer has worked not only as one of Morrissey's co-writers and guitarists but also as the band's musical director.
+From 1991 through 2021, Boorer worked not only as one of Morrissey's co-writers and guitarists but also as the band's musical director.

-In 1994, Boorer produced for the first time a record for Morrissey: it was for the single "Interlude", a duet between Morrissey and Siouxsie, a one-off released under the banners of both artists.
+In 1994, Boorer produced for the first time a record for Morrissey: it was for the single "Interlude", a duet between Morrissey and Siouxsie Sioux, a one-off released under the banner of both artists.
 Boorer notably directed the strings section.

-After 30 years with Morrissey, Boorer is not currently part of Morrissey's live band, and was not announced as a contributing musician to Morrissey's upcoming studio album Without Music the World Dies.
-No announcement has been made as to whether Boorer's absence from Morrissey's band is a temporary hiatus, or if Boorer has left permanently.

 Solo career and other work

 Boorer has released solo material between his recording and touring.
 In 2008, he released the album Miss Pearl.
 Besides having a solo career, writing and playing for Morrissey and touring occasionally with the Polecats, Boorer has worked with other artists, including Adam Ant, Kirsty MacColl, Joan Armatrading, Jools Holland, and Edwyn Collins.
 He was in Ant's full time band in 1993-1994 for the Persuasion tour and the recording of the Wonderful album before being replaced by Kris Dollimore in 1995 due to Boorer's commitments with Morrissey.
 He also worked with his wife's band, the Shillelagh Sisters, between 1983 and 1998.

 In 2009, Boorer produced the debut EP by Tiguana Bibles, Child of the Moon.

 He and his wife own a studio in Portugal, Serra Vista Studio.
 In summer 2010, Boorer recorded, produced and mixed Portuguese garage/blues/rock band Murdering Tripping Blues' second album, Share the Fire.

 In 2011, Happy Martyr was formed with rapper Alex Lusty.
 The plan was to record some acoustic, stripped-down hip-hop, which Boorer described as "an MC fronting early Tyrannosaurus Rex".
 The albums One Square Mile and Nothing Like Love were released in 2012 and 2014 respectively.

 In August 2012, Boorer released his fourth solo album, Some of the Parts, and the single "Slippery Forces" on Fabrique Records.
 The song "Saunders Ferry Lane" features the vocals of James Maker.
 "Sunday Morning Coming Down" is a cover of the Kris Kristofferson song.
 John Moore of Black Box Recorder and the Jesus and Mary Chain appears as a special guest on diverse instruments.

 In June 2014, Boorer teamed up with Art Brut singer Eddie Argos for a new solo single, "Girl from Atlanta", which was included on his solo album Age of Boom in 2016 for Fabrique Records.
 The album included a track "Le Stalker" with vocals by Georgina Baillie.